Eduardo-LP-Silva/simgrep/README.md

 # simgrep

-A simplified version of the "grep" command developed in the course of Operative Systems.
+A simplified version of the "grep" command developed in the Operative Systems class.
 It searches files and directories for text patterns.

 ## Overview